MileHacker Logo

 Getting Started

-• Purchase a KayseriKart upon arrival for ease and financial benefits.
+• Purchase a KayseriKart upon arrival for ease plus economic benefits.

-• Use the Kayseri Ulaşım mobile application for real-time-time tracking, routes, schedules.
+• Use the Kayseri Ulaşım mobile app for real-time tracking, routes, schedules.

 • Google Maps often gives accurate public transport directions.